mpaulinv/mpaulinv.github.io/index.md

     <h2 style="font-size: 1.2rem; font-weight: 400; color: #4a5568; margin-bottom: 1.5em; letter-spacing: 0.5px; margin-top: 0;">Data Science Manager | Economics | Machine Learning</h2>

     <p style="font-size: 1.05rem; line-height: 1.7; color: #2d3748; margin-bottom: 1.2em;">
       Welcome to my portfolio.
-I'm a Data Science Manager with a background in economics and a genuine enthusiasm for making sense of complex data.
-      Over the years, I've led projects in the financial sector that use analytics and machine learning to solve real business challenges.
+I’m a Data Scientist with a background in economics and a genuine enthusiasm for making sense of complex data.
+Over the years, I’ve had the chance to lead teams and projects in the financial        sector using analytics and machine learning to solve real business challenges.
     </p>

     <p style="font-size: 1.05rem; line-height: 1.7; color: #2d3748; margin-bottom: 1.2em;">
-      I enjoy the hands-on side of data science: building predictive models, validating results, creating data pipelines, and ensuring code quality.
-      What drives me is collaborating with others—leading and mentoring teams while working together toward meaningful results.
+      I enjoy the hands-on side of data science—building predictive models, validating results, creating data pipelines, and making sure the code is clean and reliable.
+But what really drives me is collaborating with      others: leading and mentoring teams, and helping people grow while working together toward meaningful results.
     </p>

     <p style="font-size: 1.05rem; line-height: 1.7; color: #2d3748;">
-      My technical expertise includes Python, R, SAS, and SQL, combined with strategic business understanding to connect data work to actionable decisions.
+      My technical toolkit includes Python, R, SAS, SQL, Hive, and Spark, and I love learning new technologies.
+I’m equally passionate about understanding the bigger picture and connecting data work to strategic decisions.
+Whether it’s model validation, risk analytics,       or automating processes, I’m committed to making data science practical, accurate, and impactful.
     </p>
   </div>
 </div>